What American Sommeliers Actually Pour

-Two tables.
+Two tables, ranked from American restaurant wine lists.
 One for wine nerds.
 One for the rest of us.

 Bottles Analyzed